Bachelor of Engineering (Add-On Degree) in Manufacturing EngineeringOpen for Applications

 This Programme is designed to upskill manufacturing technicians, holding a Level 6 qualification, to a Level 7 B.Eng in Manufacturing, while working full-time.

-On completion of the 60 credits, taking into consideration their level 6 qualification and relevant experience, students will have achieved the same learning outcomes as the Apprenticeship B.Eng in Manufacturing Programme.
+On completion of the 60 credits, taking into consideration their level 6 qualification and relevant experience, students will have achieved the same learning outcomes as a 3 years B.Eng in Manufacturing Engineering Programme.

 A Manufacturing Engineer facilitates efficient operations within the production area, to optimise existing processes, implement new processes and to ensure that production goals are met.